“GET OUT!!! GET OUT!!!”

 A lot of his comedy is based on making fun of white people (to each his own, I don’t care).
 Get Out does not portray whites in a positive light, either.

-Every white character in the film is depicted as being amoral, sychophantic, manipulative, sleazy, and just plain evil.
+Every white character in the film is depicted as amoral, sychophantic, manipulative, sleazy, and just plain evil.
 This is, for all intents and purposes, an anti-white movie.

 Malcolm X once said: